The Real Housewives of Beverly Hills season 3: Synopsis

-Maloof feels the ongoing tension from Vanderpump when Vanderpump leaves Kyle's daughter's birthday shortly after Maloof's arrival.
-With the tension between the two, they agree to meet to discuss their issues after the awkwardness at Foster's Malibu house party but Maloof is left feel unsatisfied by the meeting.
-At Kyle's husband business event, Maloof is informed by Kim that during Vanderpump's food tasting event, Glanville shared some very secret information about her.
-Maloof and her husband, Paul Nassif, are instantly outraged at Glanville which results in to a yelling match between the three.
+Maloof feels the ongoing tension from Vanderpump when Vanderpump leaves Portia's birthday shortly after Maloof's arrival.
+With the tension between the two, they agree to meet to discuss their issues after the awkwardness at Foster's Malibu house party, but Maloof is left feeling unsatisfied by the meeting.
+At Mauricio's business event, Maloof is informed by Kim that during Vanderpump's food tasting event, Glanville shared some very secret information about her.
+Maloof and her husband, Paul Nassif, are instantly outraged at Glanville, which results in a yelling match between the three, causing Kyle and Taylor to worry about their daughters, Portia and Kennedy's daily lives being leaked by Brandi, and while snack feeding, the moms ordered the little girls to only share information with themselves, their parents, and close friends that include siblings but not anyone else.
 At a Morocco themed restaurant, a bombshell is dropped when it's revealed that Maloof and her husband are suing Glanville over her comments on their private life.
-Maloof and her husband attend Kyle's daughter's graduation, but keep their distance from the group.
-At Vanderpump's tea-party, Maloof insists she hasn't sued Glanville and it was just a warning and the two get into an argument about the truth.
+Maloof and her husband attend Sophia Umansky's elementary school graduation, but keep their distance from the group.
+At Vanderpump's tea party, Maloof insists she hasn't sued Glanville, and it was just a warning, and the two get into an argument about the truth.
 Maloof decides to evacuate her family from her home after Vanderpump's former home goes up in flames.
 The evacuation causes tension and a fight between Maloof and her husband when he insists on not leaving and staying behind.
-The two later forma united front at Kyle's annual white party, where they confront everyone's accusation of the lawsuit.
+The two later form a united front at Kyle's annual white party, where they confront everyone's accusations about the lawsuit.
 Maloof throws an outrageous party for her new line on vodka.
 At the party, things between her and her husband worsen as she feels like he constantly seeks attention.
 News of their separation begins to circulate.
-On the eve of the news of her separation from Paul, Maloof arrives to Vanderpump's vow renewal in an emotional state.
-Maloof stays inside tearful and several ladies, excluding Vanderpump, come to her aid as she breaks down.
-Maloof didn't attend the reunion, and host Andy Cohen informed the viewers that her not attending was her last act as housewife and subsequently letting her go from the series.
+On the eve of the news of her separation from Paul, Maloof arrives at Vanderpump's vow renewal in an emotional state.
+Maloof stays inside, tearful, and several ladies, excluding Vanderpump, come to her aid as she breaks down.
+Maloof didn't attend the reunion, and host Andy Cohen informed the viewers that her not attending was her last act as a housewife and that she would subsequently be let go from the series.